ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 6. Copy the `flexlayout-child` theme into the themes folder and rename the theme to a project relevant name.
 Majority of the coding done will be done in the child theme.
 Any file added to the child theme with the same name and same path as in the parent, will override the parent; EXCLUDING existing functions.
 7. Edit the WordPress `style.css` file to reflect the project specifics (`Theme Name` and `Text Domain`).
 8. Replace `screenshot.png` with a project relevant theme screenshot.
+9. Go to your local install and complete the steps to install Wordpress.
+Login and change theme to your child theme.
-9. Install required plugins (see [Plugins section](https://github.com/ATTCKDigital/flexlayout))
+10. Install required plugins (see [Plugins section](https://github.com/ATTCKDigital/flexlayout))
+11. Go to Custom Fields in the admin and sync required fields (see main readme for details).
-10. From the command line, navigate to the newly created CHILD theme and run `npm install`.
+11. From the command line, navigate to the newly created CHILD theme and run `npm install`.
 This will install all of the associated node modules.
-11. To compile css, js and assets, while working run `npm run dev` from inside the CHILD theme.
+12. To compile css, js and assets, while working run `npm run dev` from inside the CHILD theme.
 To run a production ready build of assets, run `npm run build`.
-12. Enable/disable Gutenberg blocks and set global variables for the project.
+13. Enable/disable Gutenberg blocks and set global variables for the project.
 See child theme `README.md` for details.
-13. Review child theme `functions.php` and enable/disable functions needed for project.
+14. Review child theme `functions.php` and enable/disable functions needed for project.

 #### .env Variables